aepifanov/mos_mu/README.md

 ------------

-For the applying updates for some services like CEPH, RabbitMQ and etc we would recommend to restart them manually and at the same time monitor thier status.
+For the applying updates for some services like CEPH, RabbitMQ and etc we would recommend to restart them manually and at the same time monitor their status.

 Which services were updated you can find in output in section **Show upgradable packages**